-During the year, we welcomed one new electricity Member.
-As at 30 June 2019, there were 34 Members of the Company and a list of these Members is included in the Company Particulars section of the report.
+During the year, we welcomed one new electricity Member and one water Member ceased their membership after they applied for their licence to be cancelled by the Economic Regulation Authority.
+As at 30 June 2020, there were 34 Members of the Company and a list of these Members is included in the Company Particulars section of the report.